zone117x/docs.konghq.com/app/mesh/1.3.x/getting-started/gettingstarted.md

 title: Getting Started with Kong Mesh
 ---

+TODO: get rid of this page, think about getting started replacement/s

 ## Getting Started

 {{site.mesh_product_name}} &mdash; built on top of CNCF's Kuma and Envoy &mdash;